The words inequality and inequity are often used interchangeably in health, yet there are important differences in their meaning.

 Equality can be achieved by giving everyone the same amount of care; equity can be achieved by giving more care to those who need it.

 Health inequities in the detection and management of diabetes and its associated health outcomes are significant concerns in New Zealand.
+The first step to addressing inequitable health outcomes is knowing that they exist.

-To download the full bulletin, click here.
+To find out more and to download the full bulletin, click here.